Call us on – 0800 0443 730

 STEP TWO – POLICE STATION PROCEDURE

-We can view the CCTV from the police station or the officers body worn video in hospital cases to assess whether there has been a significant breakdown in police procedure.
+We can view the video footage from the arrest, booking in and specimen procedure to assess whether there are serious and substantial mistakes in police procedure.

-In this situation the Court has the power to disallow all prosecution evidence against you, resulting in dismissal of the charges.
+In this situation the court has the power to exclude the crown’s case, resulting in dismissal of the charges.

 These are just a few examples, many of which have been used successfully to avoid bans for clients of this firm.

-• Where the officer fails to read out essential information from the blood specimen booklet this can invalidate the whole process
+• Where the officer fails to complete the blood specimen booklets MG DD/B at the police station or MG DD/C at the hospital this may invalidate the whole process.

-• If the officer fails to state the reasons for you being offered blood then the prosecution must fail
+• If the officer fails to state the reasons for not taking a breath sample then the prosecution must fail.

 • The police must demonstrate they can account for the whereabouts of the blood sample at every stage of the testing process and that the sample not been tampered with.
 This is called ‘continuity’.
 Charges have been dismissed where the packaging is damaged when received by the laboratory, labels have been wrongly completed, serial numbers do not match or the officer has not completed the blood specimen booklet properly.

-• Where the blood sample has been taken due to the officer wrongly believing the breath test machine was unreliable.
+• The blood sample may have been taken unlawfully if the officer wrongly believing the breath test machine was unreliable.

-• The charges may be dismissed if the police fail to inquire about medical problems preventing you from providing blood, or dismiss medical reasons you give without consulting a doctor.
+• The charges may be dismissed if the police fail to enquire about medical problems preventing you from providing blood, or fail to refer any medical reasons to a doctor before deciding whether to continue with the blood specimen procedure.

 • Refusing to allow a urine sample where you have a needle phobia.

-• The doctor fails to shake the container after taking the sample as required by guidance.
+• The doctor fails to shake the container for 30 seconds after taking the sample as required by guidance.

 • If you are not provided with your own blood sample, or not told how to store the sample, or you are discouraged from taking your blood sample away with you or having it tested, this may result in a defence to the charges.